Raising Mohair Goat Breeds for Fiber

 Goats of all types require food, fresh water, forage or hay, and proper vitamin and mineral supplements.
 Grain must be low in copper content, as copper is toxic to all fiber-producing animals.
 We researched and found a grain formula, with very low copper, that can be used for a mixed herd of sheep and goats.
 Research grain formulas and mineral supplements before buying for your fiber-producing goats.
 Purchasing minerals designated safe for sheep has been our farm’s method.

 As with raising goats of any kind, proper care, including vaccines and routine health checkups, is recommended.
 A good parasite prevention program will help keep your flock healthy and thriving.
 While goats are normally easy to raise, mohair goat breeds require more maintenance.
-Good observation, catching problems early, leads to the best outcomes when caring for goats.
+Good observation and catching problems early lead to the best outcomes when caring for goats.
 Hoof care is necessary for all goats.
 You might find that fiber-producing goats require hoof trims more often than other breeds.

 These goats require twice-yearly shearing for fiber and the goats’ best interests.
 Angoras, and those fiber breed goats that are Type A or heavy Angora, cannot shed their coats.
 If they are not sheared or clipped, fiber can felt to the body and become worthless.
 Type B and C fiber goats will shed fully or partially.
 The downside is that they will rub on fences and anything else, ruining your fiber harvest.
 It’s best to keep a close eye on coats and plan to sheer twice yearly.
 With Type C goats, some people prefer to comb the fiber off as it begins to release.